· How do I hire workers?

 How do I hire day workers?

 It’s easy.
-(1) Fill out the Worker Request Form or (2) Email us; or (2) Call the Day Worker Center at 831-475-9675 between 7:30AM – 2:00 PM Tuesday through Saturday to speak to a live person.
+Simply Fill out the Worker Request Form .
+If you have questions Call the Day Worker Center at 831-475-9675 between 7:30AM – 2:00 PM Tuesday through Saturday to speak to a live person.
 If you reach a recording during that time, we may be speaking to someone on the other line.
 Leave a message, and we will call you back.

 How much do I pay the worker?